leaty/sameshell/README.md

 SAMESHELL achieves this without actually changing anything, it's all temporary in your session by using process substitution.
 Granted, it's not a complete "environment" copy, as there may be programs missing on a remote server.

-However, by adding package manager install commands in your personal configuration, I guess you.. technically could do that.
+Well I guess.. technically you could do that, by adding package manager install commands in your personal configuration.
 In such cases though, I would recommend first checking if they're installed, to avoid unnecessary load times when the package manager fetches repository metadata before looking up said programs.

 ## How it works
 It works by sending a command to start the shell with a specific configuration "file", but the *file* is generated with process substitution instead i.e. `<()`.
 Because of this, SAMESHELL is able to essentially build a shell configuration consisting of the original remote/login configuration (skippable) together with your personal configuration.